 Outstanding Alumni Award recipient

-This award recognizes a Carolina Nursing graduate who is known for their outstanding service to the field of nursing, either through scholarly efforts in research or teaching, promotion of health care or excellence in patient care and practice.
+This award recognizes a Carolina Nursing graduate who is known for their outstanding leadership and service to the field of nursing, either through scholarly efforts in research or teaching, promotion of health care or excellence in patient care and practice.

 Outstanding Alumni Service Award recipient

 Angelo Moore, PhD ‘10